 Etowah is a very small city located in the state of Tennessee.
 With a population of 3,500 people and two constituent neighborhoods, Etowah is the 163rd largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Etowah is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Etowah is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Etowah who work in office and administrative support (15.06%), management occupations (11.63%), and sales jobs (10.35%).
+Unlike some cities, Etowah isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Etowah are a mix of both white- and blue-collar jobs.
+Overall, Etowah is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Etowah who work in office and administrative support (15.51%), management occupations (12.08%), and sales jobs (9.88%).

 Being a small city, Etowah does not have a public transit system used by locals to get to and from work.

-The per capita income in Etowah in 2010 was $16,721, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $66,884 for a family of four.
+The per capita income in Etowah in 2010 was $16,469, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $65,876 for a family of four.

 The people who call Etowah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Etowah residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Etowah include German, Irish, Scots-Irish, and Welsh.

 The most common language spoken in Etowah is English.
 Other important languages spoken here include Spanish and African languages.